remy13127/remy13127.github.io-src/content/einstein.md

 # Einstein's derivation

-Eighty years later, Albert Einstein published a paper in which he inferred the motion of the pollen grains to collisions with individual water molecules.
+Eighty years later, Albert Einstein published a paper ([@einstein_motion_nodate]) in which he inferred the motion of the pollen grains to collisions with individual water molecules.
 He had to make the following hypotheses:

 * The motion of each individual particle is independent of the motion of all the other particles.
 They solely interact with the fluid.
 * Suppose that we can define $\tau$ such that the motions of a same particle in different time intervals $\tau$ are independent processes.